Tag: media coverage

 Google, China, and the coming threat from cyberspace

-The recent cyberespionage attacks on Google and that company’s subsequent announcement that it would reconsider its search engine services in China gripped the world’s focus and set off a debate about China’s aggressive cybersecurity strategy.
+Published in the Christian Science Monitor By Ron Deibert and Rafal Rohozinski Cyberspace attacks are set to increase.
+Here’s why – and here’s what we can do to stop them.
+The recent cyberespionage attacks on Google and that company’s subsequent announcement that it would reconsider its search engine services in China gripped the world’s focus…

 NY Times Room For Debate – Can Google Beat China

-For years, innovative solutions to sidestep Internet filters have plagued Internet censors.
+More Than a Tech Problem For years, innovative solutions to sidestep Internet filters have plagued Internet censors.
 Rebellious kids, hoping to sneak a peek around parental controls, have come up with some of the best of these ideas.
 Others are highly sophisticated open-source systems tended to by brainy PhD.’s and caffeine-fueled programmers.

 Google, China and a wake-up call to protect the Net (Globe and Mail comment)

-Google’s announcement that it had been hit by cyberattacks from China and that it’s reconsidering its services in that country has smacked the world like a thunderclap: Why the drastic move?
-How will China respond?
-Will other companies with interests in China, such as Microsoft and Yahoo, follow suit?
-What does it mean for the future of cyberspace?
+By Ron Deibert and Rafal Rohozinski Action is needed at the global level to ensure that cyberspace doesn’t slip into a new dark age Google’s announcement that it had been hit by cyberattacks from China and that it’s reconsidering its services in that country has smacked the world like a thunderclap: Why the drastic…

 Google Fallout